Markov chain entropy games and the geometry of their Nash equilibria: Main results

-Before we state the main results of this section, we give an important proposition that connects various minimax and maximin values we have introduced thus far, namely $\overline{v}^f,\overline{V}^f, \underline{V}^f$ and the dual problem \eqref{problem:minimax2dual}.
+This subsection concerns the two-person mixed strategy game as introduced in Section \ref{subsec:introgame}.
+Before we state the main results of this subsection, we give an important proposition that connects various minimax and maximin values we have introduced thus far, namely $\overline{v}^f,\overline{V}^f, \underline{V}^f$ and the dual problem \eqref{problem:minimax2dual}.
 The proof is deferred to Section \ref{subsubsec:pfminimaxineq}.

 \begin{proposition} For any $\mathcal{B}\subseteq \mathcal{L}$, we have

 where we recall that $\overline{v}^f$ is introduced in Definition \ref{def:minimaxvalues} while $\overline{V}^f,\underline{V}^f$ are defined in Definition \ref{def:minimaxmix}.
 In particular, if $\mathcal{B}$ is either $\{L_i\}_{i=1}^n$ or its convex hull $\mathrm{conv}((L_i)_{i=1}^n)$, this leads to